 What the River Washed Away

 Eight months on, the waiting game for Edgecumbe residents continues.
-In a state of limbo between the disaster and a new beginning, many are still in rental houses, if they were lucky enough to find one, making do with a mishmash of borrowed furniture, clothing and donated household items.
 Some talk about sleeping in their clothes, just in case they have to leave in a hurry again.
-Emergency water supplies and non-perishables line car boots – just in case.
 Only a handful of those whose properties were damaged have been able to move back in.
 For the rest, “going home” fades into an uncertain future.